LouiseYLi/1800_202330_BBY37/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi I am Seojin Kim, I like to play table tennis.
 * Hi, I am Taeyang Seo!
-I like to party
+I like to party!
 * Hello, my name is Louise!
 I like to play video games.